CraftWho/Codex-Career-Terminal/README.md

 # 📊 Codex Career Terminal:Career Launch Arc

 Welcome, Strategist.
-This codex marks the begining of my tactical development.
-I'm buildinng a modular, RPG-inspired interface that tracks my progress, automates my workflow, and prepares me to land high-impact roles like the Junior Front End Developer Position at GDIT.
-Through HTML, CSS, Javascript, and React, I'll Forge a living system-complete Status window with quest logs, skill trees, and AI guidance.
+This codex marks the beginning of my tactical development.
+I'm building a modular, RPG-inspired interface that tracks my progress, automates my workflow, and prepares me to land high-impact roles like the Junior Front End Developer Position at GDIT.
+Through HTML, CSS, Javascript, and React, I'll forge a living system-complete Status window with quest logs, skill trees, and AI guidance.

 ---